systoolz/miscsoft/README.md

 # miscsoft
-Script, helpers and misc tiny tools
+Scripts, helpers and misc tiny tools

 Software page (you can download binary files here):